QilinGu/deep/README.md

 # deep
-A deep learning photos app that rates
+A deep learning photos app that rates the aesthetic appeal of images